Frensham: St Mary's Church

-Originally a chapelry of Farnham, the present St Mary's church was dedicated in 1239, having been moved from its previous site on low ground beside the River Wey.
+Originally a chapelry of Farnham, the present St Mary's Church was dedicated in 1239, having been moved from its previous site on low ground beside the River Wey.
 The move was probably due to the massive storms of the 1230s which flooded Waverley Abbey, 3.7 mi downstream, to a depth of 5 ft 8 in.

-The chancel is the oldest part of the church, its walls being those of the original building, the 13th century niches, piscina and aumbry.
+The chancel is the oldest part of the church, its walls being those of the original building, the 13th-century niches, piscina and aumbry.
 The tower is 14th century, with massive diagonal buttresses and eight bells dated between 1627 and the 19th century.
 The porch is restored but is believed to be 15th century.
 The north aisle was built in 1827, and the whole church was subject to a major restoration in 1868.
+The church is now a Grade II* listed building.

 The font, of Purbeck Marble, is early medieval but its carvings are nearly obliterated.
 The organ was installed in 1871 with subsequent modernisations.
 The exterior of the building is of local sandstone, flint and rubble, with evidence of endless repair and reconstruction.

 The church contains a large cauldron, said to have been borrowed from the fairies and never returned.
+Other versions of the story claimed it belonged to Mother Ludlam, a local white witch.
+More realistically it is likely to have come from Waverley Abbey, when the latter was dissolved by Thomas Cromwell, and was originally used for brewing beer.